Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 event.createPowder(powderItemId: ResourceLocation, name: string, customSound?: ResourceLocation, minHeat?: number)
 ```

-- `.create(name: string, displayStack?: Supplier<ItemStack>, customSound?: ResourceLocation, minHeat?: number)`: Creates a new glass operation with the given name
+- `.create(name: string, displayStack?: Supplier<ItemStack>, customSound?: ResourceLocation, minHeat?: number)`{: .language-javascript }: Creates a new glass operation with the given name
     - Name: The name of the operation, will be prepended with `kubejs_`
     - DisplayStack: An item stack that will be used to display the operation in JEI, if the item is `tfc:blowpipe_with_glass`, `tfc:ceramic_blowpipe_with_glass` will also be displayed.
 Optional
     - CustomSound: The registry id of a custom sound to play when the operation is performed.
 Optional, defaults to `minecraft:block.anvil.use`
     - MinHeat: The minimum heat required to perform the operation.
 Optional, defaults to 480°C
-- `.createPowder(powderItemId: ResourceLocation, name: string, customSound?: ResourceLocation, minHeat?: number)`: Creates a new glass operation with the given name and enables it to be added via the powder bowl
+- `.createPowder(powderItemId: ResourceLocation, name: string, customSound?: ResourceLocation, minHeat?: number)`{: .language-javascript }: Creates a new glass operation with the given name and enables it to be added via the powder bowl
     - PowderItemId: The registry id of an item to use as this operation's powder, requires the `tfc:powders` tag in order to be put in a bowl.
 Will be used as the display item in JEI
     - Name: The name of the operations, will be prepended with `kubejs_`
     - CustomSound: The registry id of a custom sound to play when the operation is performed.
 Optional, defaults to `minecraft:block.anvil.use`